STEllAR-GROUP/tutorials/cscs2017/session2/README.md

 ## Executors
 ### Concept

-* Executor are objects responsible for
+* Executors are objects responsible for
     * Creating execution agents on which work is performed (N4466)
     * In N4466 this is limited to parallel algorithms, here much broader use
 * Abstraction of the (potentially platform-specific) mechanisms for launching work